Assessment at Skidmore College

 - Evaluate evidence

 - Improve programs

-The Office of Institutional Research, the Assessment Facilitator, and the Faculty Assessment Coordinator support faculty and administrators in their efforts to conduct assessments and use the results to improve student learning and ensure program quality.
+The Office of Institutional Research, the Associate Director of Institutional Research for Assessment, and the Faculty Assessment Coordinator support faculty and administrators in their efforts to conduct assessments and use the results to improve student learning and ensure program quality.

 Accreditation by the Middle States Commission on Higher Education

 In the fall of 2013, Skidmore began to plan for its next decennial review by our regional accrediting agency, the Middle States Commission on Higher Education (MSCHE).
 We have convened a Self-Study Steering Committee and have chosen a topic for the self-study: Integrative Learning.
 In the spring of 2014, working groups will begin to study various aspects of integrative learning at Skidmore, resulting in a completed self-study report for the spring of 2015.

 The Self-Study Steering Committee is co-chaired by Beau Breslin, Dean of the Faculty and Vice President for Academic Affairs, and Sarah Goodwin, Professor of English and Faculty Assessment Coordinator.